Elizabeth MacRae: Return to North Carolina and the stage

+Later life and death

 The couple moved again in August 2001, moving east in North Carolina to Elizabeth's childhood neighborhood of Haymount in Fayetteville.
 In March 2002, MacRae co-starred in a stage production of Picnic at the local Cape Fear Regional Theatre.
 Her performances in that play as the schoolteacher Rosemary marked the first time in nearly four decades that MacRae had performed in live theatre.

-After living in Fayetteville for several years, Elizabeth and her husband moved to the town of Glenville, North Carolina, where they reside today.
+After living in Fayetteville for several years, MacRae and her husband moved to the town of Glenville, North Carolina, where they remained.
+MacRae was also inducted into the Fayetteville Hall of Fame, in 2023.
+She died in Fayetteville on May 27, 2024, at the age of 88.